Resurrection of Jesus: Burial

 An often noted argument in favour of a decent burial before sunset is the Jewish custom, based on Deuteronomy 21:22–23, which says the body must not be left exposed overnight, but must be buried that day.
-This is also attested in the Temple Scroll of the Essenes, and in Josephus' Jewish War 4.5.2§317, describing the burial of crucified Jewish insurgents before sunset.
+This is also attested in the Temple Scroll of the Essenes, and in Josephus' Jewish War 4.5.2§317, where he testifies the custom of burying the crucified before sunset, in a critique of the rebels, who did not do so.
 Reference is made to the Digesta, a Roman Law Code from the 6th century AD, which contains material from the 2nd century AD, stating that "the bodies of those who have been punished are only buried when this has been requested and permission granted".
 Burial of people who were executed by crucifixion is also attested by archaeological finds from Jehohanan, a body of an apparently crucified man with a nail in the heel which could not be removed who was buried in a tomb.

 Contra a decent burial, Martin Hengel has argued that Jesus was buried in disgrace as an executed criminal who died a shameful death, a view which is "now widely accepted and has become entrenched in scholarly literature".
 John Dominic Crossan argued that Jesus's followers did not know what happened to the body.
 (Note: Allison refers to "Crossan, Historical Jesus, 391–4; idem, Jesus: A Revolutionary Biography (San Francisco: HarperSanFrancisco, 1994), 123–58; idem, Who Killed Jesus?
 Exposing the Roots of Anti-Semitism in the Gospel Story of the Death of Jesus (San Francisco: HarperSanFrancisco, 1996), 160–77))") According to Crossan, Joseph of Arimathea is "a total Markan creation in name, in place, and in function", (Note: Allison refers to Crossan (1996), Who Killed Jesus?) arguing that Jesus's followers inferred from Deut.
 21:22–23 that Jesus was buried by a group of law-abiding Jews, as described in Acts 13:29.